apache/attic/process.md

 Adding a project to the website is done by adding a YAML file for the project to the [_data/projects]({{site.repo}}/blob/main/_data/projects/) directory.
-This is currently a manual process, but we hope to automate it more in the future:
+This is currently a manual process, but we hope to update [`retire.py`](https://github.com/apache/attic/blob/main/retire.py) to automate it back:
   - clone the Git [Attic Repository]({{site.repo}})
   - Create the project YAML file (see the [Project Data]({% link data.md %}) page for help on crafting the YAML file)
   - Commit the file to your clone and open a PR request

-Once the PR is merged, Jekyll will automatically generate the project page.
+Once the PR is merged, GitHub Action will automatically launch Jekyll to generate the project page.

 Once the page is live:
   - Check the project site carries the **Attic Banner**